a8t/psr/content/review-of-philippine-history/1-the-philippines-and-the-people.md

 The aboriginal inhabitants of the Philippines were the Aetas or Negritoes, small black people, who first came to the Philippines on land bridges about 25,000 to 30,000 years ago in the Pleistocene era.

 They were followed by the first Indonesian wave of immigrants who came bringing with them an early stone age culture from Southeast Asia about 5,000 to 6,000 years ago.
-The second Indonesian wave came about 1,500 B.C. from Indochina and south China bringing with them a late neolithic or bronze- copper culture.
+The second Indonesian wave came about 1,500 B.C. from Indochina and south China bringing with them a late neolithic or bronze-copper culture.

 What would later compose the main racial stock of the Filipino people, the Malay, came in three major waves: